alexanderwachter/draft-6LoCAN/draft-ietf-6lo-can-00.md

 ## Unicast

-For unicast packets, the multicast bit is set to zero and the 14-bit source address is the address of the sender.
+For unicast packets, the multicast bit is set to zero, and the 14-bit source address is the address of the sender.
 The 14-bit destination address of the receiver is discovered by IPv6 NDP defined in [@!RFC4861].
-Every node MUST set a CAN filter that matches its address as a destination address to receive frames targeting this node.
+Every node MUST be able to receive all frames targeting its address as the destination address.

 ## Multicast

-For multicast packets, the multicast bit is set to one and the 14-bit source address is the address of the sender.
+For multicast packets, the multicast bit is set to one, and the 14-bit source address is the address of the sender.
 The 14-bit destination address is the last 14 bits of the multicast group.
-Every node MUST set CAN filters to match the last 14 bit of the joined multicast groups as the destination address to receive frames targeting this group.
+Every node MUST be able to receive all frames matching the last 14 bit of the joined multicast group as the destination address and the multicast bit set.

 ## Address Generation